szageda/keeb-utils/README.md

 # 1. Introduction

-Keeb Utils, short for ‘Keyboard Utilities‘, is a personal project dedicated to sharing keyboard tweaks on Windows and Linux operating systems.
+Keeb Utils, short for “Keyboard Utilities,“ is a personal project dedicated to sharing keyboard tweaks on Windows and Linux operating systems.

 This repository features my custom keyboard function adjustments designed for improved efficiency and comfort.
 Keeb Utils can be a valuable resource for keyboard enthusiasts looking to enhance their typing experience and serves as a great starting point for anyone interested in keyboard programming.

 After exploring various alternative keyboard layouts and experimenting with different functions on the alphanumeric keys, I decided to create my own solution.
-The inspiration for Keeb Utils comes from the work of others – details can be found in the [5.
+The inspiration for Keeb Utils comes from the work of others—details can be found in the [5.
 Credits and Inspiration](#5-credits-and-inspiration) section.

 Keeb Utils adheres to two key principles: